 What is the online “no deal” process?
 Last year, the French authorities opened the online system for a short period in preparation for the possibility that the UK would leave the EU without a Withdrawal Agreement.
 Some British people living in France made a residency permit application during this period.
 Those applications have been stored and the French government has said that those applicants do not need to re-apply.
 If this applies to you, you would have received an email confirmation earlier this year.
 Local Prefectures will start processing those applications shortly.
 If you have moved department since making your application, however, you do need to apply again.

 In certain regions, a backlog of EU carte de séjour applications meant that some British people who applied for a carte de séjour up to 18 months ago had their applications put on hold, or were still going through the process just before the new system launched.
 If you are part of this group, you need to apply for a new residency permit via the online system.

 My son or daughter was brought up in France and educated here but has returned to the UK for university.
-How can they apply for a residency permit?
+Our family home is still in France.
+Can they apply for a Withdrawal Agreement Residence Permit?